rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 Introduction
 -----
-Editing the logo on a RocketTheme template is fairly simple, and there are two primary methods of getting the job done.
-Either of the methods listed below will work just fine, though you'll want to decide whether you want to create a "default" logo that's easy to go back to after a seasonal or otherwise temporary logo is put in its place for a period of time.
+Editing the logo on a RocketTheme template is fairly simple.
+There are two primary methods of getting the job done.

+First, you'll have to decide whether you want to create a "default logo" that's easy to go back to after any temporary or seasonal logos, or a promotional "replacement logo".

+The easiest method to use a "replacement logo" is to use the **Logo Picker** method.
+Alternatively, you can use the **Manual Logo Change** method to change your default logo, outright.
+We've outlined these two primary methods below.

 ### The Logo Picker
 ![][logo2]

 The Logo Picker method essentially allows you to pick from any image in your Media Manager (or RokGallery) and use that in place of the logo in its associated position.
 The logo will continue to act the same way as it did when you first installed the RocketLauncher and/or standalone template, though its source image file will be directed to the image you've selected.

 To accomplish this, you'll want to follow these steps: